 hether you focus most on ballet, tap, jazz or modern, you can’t go full out if you’re in pain—and nothing puts a damper on your dance performance like getting a blister right before the curtain goes up.

 Although blisters are a reality of dance life, there are many ways to help prevent them from occurring.
-From taping your feet and toes to covering blisters with appropriate dressing, our Wellness & Athletic Trainer, Elaine Winslow-Redmond, shares her blister prevention and care guide to help keep your feet in tip-top shape:
+From taping your feet and toes to covering blisters with an appropriate dressing, our Wellness & Athletic Trainer, Elaine Winslow-Redmond, shares her blister prevention and care guide to help keep your feet in tip-top shape:

 Blisters are caused by a combination of moisture, pressure and friction.
 In order to prevent a blister from forming, tape your feet and toes, as if you’re wearing pointe shoes, around the prominent spots where blisters usually occur (big toe, little toe, heel).
 Neutral-colored masking tape, which can be found at most hardware or general stores, is recommended by experts because it is slick and allows your dance shoes to give over your feet without creating friction.